JakubKrawiec2001/Moviecine/README.md

 ## Introduction

-The project was made with the goal of creating a responsive and modern online store that allows easy online shopping for electronics.
-The goal was to combine advanced technologies such as React, MongoDB and Stripe to create a comprehensive e-commerce platform.
-Some of the key functionalities of Mernstore are: adding products to the shopping cart, saving selected products to the favorites list, thanks to the stripe in the test version it is possible to simulate the purchase of products.
-There is also a login panel and new user registration.
-The website's backend was deployed on the Render platform [Backend repo](https://github.com/JakubKrawiec2001/Mernstore---backend)
+Moviecine is a responsive and modern web application designed for reviewing movies and TV shows, similar to platforms like IMDb.
+This project was developed using cutting-edge technologies such as Next.js, TypeScript, and Appwrite to create a comprehensive platform for film enthusiasts.

+Some of the key functionalities of Moviecine include:

+- Adding movies and TV shows to a personalized watchlist
+- Writing and posting reviews for movies and series
+- User authentication and profile management

+Thanks to the integration with the TMDB API, Moviecine provides up-to-date information about movies and shows.
+Users can optimize their experience through server-side rendering (SSR) and custom Next.js API routes for smooth data management.

+The backend for the application is deployed on Appwrite, ensuring secure user data handling and seamless interaction between frontend and backend.

 <br />